Midhun17072007/19AI307_JAVA/Module-01/DAY-1/README.md

 3. Declare a String variable 'name' and initialize it with the value "John"
 4. Declare a String variable 'address' and initialize it with the value "Chennai"
 5. Define a class named 'Test'
-6. Define the 'main' method within the 'Test' class
+6. Define the 'main' method within the 'Test' classa
 7. Create an object 'obj' of the 'Student' class
 8. Print the value of 'name' and 'address' variables of the 'obj' object
 9. End